bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 a decent amount of disk space.
 Prepare adequately by only installing the necessary virtual machines and by clearing up the necessary disk space ahead of time.
-Depending on how often the virtual machines are used, it may be worth installing them on an external hard drive.
+Depending on how often the virtual machines are used, it may be worth installing them on an external hard drive.</p>

-Internet Explorer versions 8 and above have built-in development tools, unfortunately versions 7 and below do not.
-The web inspector and all of the other debugging tools we've grown to love are not readily available within Internet Explorer 7 and below.
+<p>Internet Explorer versions 8 and above have built-in development tools,
+unfortunately versions 7 and below do not.
+The web inspector and all of the other debugging tools we've grown to love are not readily available within Internet Explorer 7 and below.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 15. virtualbox (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">